metrics-lab/metrics-lab.github.io/_pages/newmsm_guide.md

 > Matthew F. Glasser, Stamatios N. Sotiropoulos, J. Anthony Wilson, Timothy S. Coalson, Bruce Fischl, Jesper L. Andersson, Junqian Xu, Saad Jbabdi, Matthew Webster, Jonathan R. Polimeni, David C. Van Essen, Mark Jenkinson, The minimal preprocessing pipelines for the Human Connectome Project, NeuroImage, Volume 80, 2013, Pages 105-124, ISSN 1053-8119, https://doi.org/10.1016/j.neuroimage.2013.04.127.

+If you use the groupwise method, please also reference:

+> Besenczi, R., Guo, Y., Robinson, E.C.
+(2024).
+High Performance Groupwise Cortical Surface Registration with Multimodal Surface Matching.
+In: Modat, M., Simpson, I., Špiclin, Ž., Bastiaansen, W., Hering, A., Mok, T.C.W. (eds) Biomedical Image Registration.
+WBIR 2024.
+Lecture Notes in Computer Science, vol 15249.
+Springer, Cham. https://doi.org/10.1007/978-3-031-73480-9_25

 ## Method fundamentals

 As mentioned above MSM matches two spherical surfaces known as the input and reference.
 Registration is performed by warping a low resolution regular Control Point (CP) Grid.
 At each iteration of the registration, every control point is deformed independently according to one of a small set of local rotations.
 The endpoints of these rotations are defined by a set of evenly spaced points (labels) that surround the control point, which are determined by placing a higher resolution Sampling Grid over each CP.
 This warp is then propagated to the (higher resolution) input mesh using mesh interpolation.

 <img src="../images/newmsm/msm_sphericalframework.jpg"/>

 Choice of label (and therefore local deformation) is dependent on the similarity of the input and reference mesh features following the proposed warp.
-Therefore, for each control point, an overlapping patch from the input_mesh is transformed according to each local rotation, and its similarity with the reference features at that position is assessed.
+Therefore, for each control point, an overlapping patch from the input mesh is transformed according to each local rotation, and its similarity with the reference features at that position is assessed.
 The optimal label choice balances the desire for optimal image matching with a requirement that the deformation should be as smooth as possible.
 Note, rather than using the full feature sets, data is typically downsampled and smoothed onto regular [template surfaces](#regular-mesh-surfaces) known as the datagrid as we find this speeds computation without appreciably downgrading the quality of the alignment.

 An important characteristic of the MSM framework is that the registration is performed over a series of stages.
 The registration can be initialised using an affine alignment step that should be able to correct global transformation differences between images.
 It then proceeds over a series of discrete registration steps where the resolution of the control point grid (that warps the input surface) is increased at each stage.
 At each stage of the discrete registration the registration performs a series of iterations, where control points are deformed as described above.
 Thus the registration proceeds in a coarse to fine fashion, where if large deformations are required to align the two surfaces these will be corrected for in the early stages of the registration and the final steps are for alignment of fine detail.
 For more details please see our NeuroImage paper.

 The number of faces in an icosahedron is 20 and subsampling this gives rise to high resolution representations of a sphere that are used for controlling the grid spacing.
 Serial subsampling leads to polyhedra with the following number of faces: 42, 162, 642, 2562, 10242, 40962.
 These correspond to the codes: 1, 2, 3, 4, 5, 6.
 Below are examples of codes 0 (icosahedron), 1 and 2 in the first row and 4 and 5 in the second row.

 <img src="../images/newmsm/msm_grids.jpg"/>

-## Regularisation

 ## The Human Connectome Project - visualisation software and file formats